paulgro1/Image-Similarity-Search-Backend/INSTALL.md

 # Setting for PCA, which reduces the original dimensions to this value for coordinate calculation with openTSNE
 # Needs to be less than or equal to the number of samples in DATA_FOLDER!
 REDUCE_IMAGE_TO_DIMS=50

+# Default amount of centroids for k-means clustering
+NUM_CENTROIDS=10
 ```

 ### (5) Einbinden eines Datasets